EUROPEAN STUDY

 By Maya de Wit, PhD

-Sign Language Interpreting in Europe, 2026 edition gives an overview of the organizations, educational programs, and employment situations of sign language interpreters in Europe.
+A Comprehensive Guide to Sign Language Interpreting in Europe, 2026 edition gives an overview of the organizations, educational programs, and employment situations of signed language interpreters in Europe.
 First published in the year 2001, this year’s guide is the seventh updated edition.
+As before, I have conducted this as a pro bono project, depending on volunteers across Europe who donated their time to advance the profession as a whole.

 Qualitative and quantitative survey data allows readers get a deeper understanding of the current situation in the field of sign language interpreting in Europe, make comparisons between individual countries, and to identify emerging trends.